 This video offers an easy DIY lesson in HRV maintenance:

 Take a few minutes to remove the grates from heating registers and cleaning the area you can see.
-However, contrary to claims by commercial services, cleaning the complete duct system does not usually improve air quality in your home, according to the US Environmental Protection Agency.
+However, contrary to claims by commercial services, cleaning the complete duct system is not usually necessary, according to the US Environmental Protection Agency.

 Furnace not working properly?
 Try these troubleshooting and maintenance tips from Enercare before calling in the repair service.